 Mystery shoppers examine nearly every kind of product and service.
-From restaurants to nursing homes, mystery shopping services provide you with reliable information about almost anything, including private golf courses.
+From amusement parks to automotive dealerships, mystery shopping services provide you with reliable information about almost anything, including private golf courses.

 Choosing a private golf course to join is a big decision.
 Not only will it cost you a nice chunk of change every year, it will also be a place you spend a fair amount of leisure time.
 It’s a good idea to do a little research before arriving at a decision.
 Here are six things to look for in a private golf club:

 1. Condition of the course

 If you’re going to be shelling out the big bucks to play on a private golf course, it had better be in good condition.
 Mystery shoppers will check to ensure the greens and fairways are well kept, divots are repaired and the yardage markers are accurate.
 Although these may seem like trivial factors in making a decision, avid golfers will be the first to remind you that conditions of the course can dictate your ability to score well.

 The attitude of the staff should factor heavily into your decision.
 Every employee you come across at the country club should be friendly.
 It’s not important if they’re required to dress in formal attire or wear more casual clothing, the key is that they are helpful and available.
 If you’re thinking of bringing friends or family to the country club, you’d like them to be treated well while they’re your guest.